Skip to main content

 Elemental mapping using the Nanoprobe instrument.

-An X-ray beam is focussed onto a specimen using a KB mirror pair.
-In this figure, the focussed beam passes through a Maia detector, positioned to capture the maximum amount of secondary photons emitted by the specimen.
+An X-ray beam is focused onto a specimen using a KB mirror pair.
+In this figure, the focused beam passes through a Maia detector, positioned to capture the maximum amount of secondary photons emitted by the specimen.

 The specimen is scanned through the beam, and at each position the Maia energy dispersive detector will be used to determine the energy of characteristic fluorescence X-rays emitted by the specimen, as well as Rayleigh and Compton scattered X-rays.

-In addition to elemental mapping, the Nanoprobe instrument will enable high-resolution visualisation of a specimen’s phase and absorption using a technique known as ptychography or Scanning X-ray Diffraction Microscopy, SXDM.
-In this approach, an on-axis photon-counting camera (not shown above) records the X-ray intensity distribution 7 m downstream of the specimen as it is scanned through the beam.
-From this raw data, ptychography can build up structural images of the specimen at a resolution smaller than the focussed beam, anticipated down to around 15 nm.
+In addition to elemental mapping, the Nanoprobe instrument will enable high-resolution visualization of a specimen’s phase and absorption using ptychography.
+An on-axis fast-framing hybrid pixel array records the X-ray intensity distribution downstream of the specimen as it is scanned through the beam.
+From this raw data, ptychography can build up structural images of the specimen at "super-resolution", i.e., smaller than the focused beam, anticipated down to around 15 nm.
 When high resolution is not required, or when the measurement conditions required for ptychography cannot be provided, differential phase contrast methods will be used to obtain at-resolution maps of phase and absorption.

 Samples: type, preparation and presentation